Improving semi-device-independent randomness certification by entropy accumulation: Methods

 for $p(b|x,\lambda)=\Tr\left[\rho_x \pi_{b}^{\lambda}\right]$ ($\rho_x=\ket{\psi_x}\bra{\psi_x}$) being the probability that the measurement outcome is $b$ given state preparation $x$ and the measurement strategy $\lambda$.

-We aim to find an upper bound on $p_{g}$ in \eqref{eq:pg} over all strategies of Eve, i.e.\ all distributions $q(\lambda)$ and measurements $\pi_{b}^{\lambda}$, subject to reproducing the observed statistics on average $p(b|x)=\sum_{\lambda}q(\lambda)\Tr\left[\rho_{x}\pi_{b}^{\lambda}\right]$.
-This optimisation problem can be rendered as a semi-definite program (SDP) \cite{pauldaniel2023}.
-As we detail in \appref{app.sdp}, we can write Eve's guessing probability as
+We aim to find an upper bound on $p_{g}$ in \eqref{eq:pg} over all strategies of Eve, i.e.~all distributions $q(\lambda)$ and measurements $\pi_{b}^{\lambda}$, subject to reproducing the observed statistics on average $p(b|x)=\sum_{\lambda}q(\lambda)\Tr\left[\rho_{x}\pi_{b}^{\lambda}\right]$.
+This optimisation problem can be rendered as a semidefinite program \cite{pauldaniel2023}.
+As we detail in \cite{supp_mat}, we can write Eve's guessing probability as